What does our program offer you and your organization?

 Duke staff work with organizations to arrange full-time, 9 - 14 week internship placements between May 1 - September 1, 2020.
 Exact dates for each intern are contingent on the student's academic calendar and the organization's needs.

-2018 Intensive Course Week: All Interns are required to attend our program's signature academic week-long course.
+2019 Intensive Course Week: All Interns are required to attend our program's signature academic week-long course.
 This year, the Humanitarian Crises, Refugees, and Human Rights course, the Environment, Energy, and the Economy course, and the Global Health course will take place from Monday, May 25 through Friday, May 29, 2020.
 During this course, Fellows meet with practitioners from throughout Geneva, visit IGOs and NGOs, participate in case simulations, and attend networking events.
 We kindly ask that supervisors determine a work plan that will allow interns to participate in this required course component while keeping up with their internship responsibilities.

 Working with the Geneva Program has been an extremely enriching experience for us--not only this year, but also in the past.
 We were very satisfied with the intern's personal and professional performance and greatly enjoyed his presence.
 On behalf of my team at GAVI, I would like to thank the program organizers for the excellent preparations and guidance throughout the entire process." - Eliane Furrer, GAVI Alliance